Bayamo: Transportation

-Bayamo is an under-recognized world leader in sustainable transportation.
-Per a UN study only about 15% of commuters rely on motorized transport and almost three times as many (39%) rely on about 500 licensed horse-drawn carriages generally following fixed routes.
+Bayamo is an under-developed municipality where most of the inhabitants get around on foot.
+Per a UN study only about 15% of the population relies on motorized transport and almost three times as many (39%) rely on about 500 licensed horse-drawn carriages generally following fixed routes.
 The rest of the non-pedestrian traffic is bicycle and bicycle taxi.

 Carlos Manuel de Céspedes Airport satisfies the city's commercial aviation needs; it has had service to Havana on Cubana Airlines.